 Great question!
-As you can probably imagine, troubleshooting can be quite simple at times, and sometimes quite complex.
-There is no way to know beforehand if your particular situation can be solved quickly or not.
-We do ALL our electrical troubleshooting hourly, as stated it’s impossible to give an upfront price on something you do not know how long it will take.
+As you can probably imagine, troubleshooting can sometimes be quite simple.
+But other times, it can be very complex.
+There’s no way to know ahead of time whether your particular situation can be quickly solved.
+We do ALL of our electrical troubleshooting on an hourly basis.
+It’s impossible to give you an upfront price when we don’t know how long it will take.

-Having said that, most issues can be resolved within 1-2 hours.
-If they cannot be solved in that time, this usually means there is a larger issue that needs to be fixed.
-If that is the case we can give an estimate for that repair at that point.
+That said, we can resolve most issues in 1-2 hours.
+If they can’t be solved in that amount time, a larger issue usually needs to be fixed.
+If so, we can give an estimate for that repair at that point.

-The service was installed over 20 years ago and took all this time to finally break down to the point it was causing the flickering lights.
-The meter socket now needed to be replaced because the connections where destroyed.
+Then we pulled the cover off the meter socket and discovered the neutral connection had never been tightened down!
+Since the service had been installed over 20 years earlier, it took all that time to finally break down to the point that it caused the lights to flicker.
+So the meter socket now needed to be replaced because the connections were destroyed.

 Call us today!

-If you have any kind of electrical troubleshooting issue call us today!
-We have been troubleshooting these issues for years and would love to help solve your issue.
+If you have any kind of electrical troubleshooting issue, contact us now!
+We’ve been troubleshooting these issues for years, and we’d love to help you solve your issue.

 Did you know that Kuhlman Electric has quarterly employee trainings on electrical troubleshooting?